7 Best Programs to Learn French: Tested and Reviewed

-Rosetta Stone is also host to an online world of language learning experiences which uses innovative methods to increase immersion.
-In the online branch of the program there’s a variety of games, tools and resources.
-You’ll have the ability to speak with other learners around the world.
-The online world also allows you to schedule 20 minute lessons with an online expert!
+Rosetta Stone is also host to an online world of language learning experiences that use innovative methods to increase immersion.
+In the online branch of the program, there’s a variety of games, tools and resources.

 Is Rosetta Stone for You?

 The course includes both audio and an accompanying book for a complete learning experience.
-The book follows on from the audio lessons with activities to further reinforce the language learning.
-Each track is only a few minutes long, so the course will easily fit into your daily routine with no hassle.
+The book pairs the audio lessons with activities to further reinforce your language learning.

 The Assimil audio lessons are 100% in the target language so this is a huge bonus as it creates a total immersion experience.
 The book includes translations from French to English, so don’t worry about not understanding anything!

-The method places great emphasis on learning sentences, which facilitates the development of the French learner’s ability to approach grammar and vocabulary in the way it’ll come across in everyday situations.
-This mimics the way in which we all learn our native languages—listening, repeating and then using prior knowledge to make educated guesses as to what the new vocabulary means.
+The method places great emphasis on learning sentences through dialogues, which facilitates the development of the French learner’s ability to approach grammar and vocabulary in the way it’ll come across in everyday situations.

 Is Assimil for You?